 Figure 3.3.
-W30 Power Switch and Power Inlet Socket
+W50 Power Switch and Power Inlet Socket

 - 2. Plug the other end of the power cord into a grounded power outlet. - 3.
+If a second PSU is used for redundancy, the dummy PSU should be removed and the actual PSU should be inserted in its place.
+The procedure for inserting the power cable should then be repeated for this second PSU. - 4.
 Power is controlled by a rocker switch situated to the left of the power inlet socket.
-To switch on, depress the upper part of the switch so move it moves to the On position.
+To switch on, depress the upper part of the switch so move it moves to the On position and then immediately release it. - 5.
+The W50 will boot up as soon as power is applied and cOS Core will start.
+The progress of the boot up can be seen on a CLI console connected to the local console port. - 6.
+After a brief period of time, cOS Core will be fully initialized and the W50 is ready for configuration using one of the management interfaces.
+Initial cOS Core configuration is discussed in detail in Chapter 4, cOS Core Configuration.

-- 4. The W30 will boot up as soon as power is applied and cOS Core will start.
-The progress of the boot up can be seen on a CLI console connected to the local console port. - 5.
-After a brief period of time, cOS Core will be fully initialized and the W30 is ready for configuration using a direct console connection or via the default management Ethernet interface.
+Restarting the W50

-Initial cOS Core configuration is discussed in Chapter 4, cOS Core Configuration.
+In order to restart the W50 hardware, the On/Off rocker switch should be held in and then released.
+This will restart the unit and reinitialize cOS Core so that it boots up.